Difference Between Ruler and Straightedge

 Ruler vs Straightedge

-A ruler is a technical device that is used in mathematics or geometric drawings to draw straight lines with absolute accuracy.
+A ruler is a technical device used in mathematics or geometric drawings to draw straight lines accurately.

-Rulers may be made of various materials like steel, plastic, or wood, and be of different lengths.
-But they all have standard measuring techniques inscribed on to them, usually centimeters, millimeters, and inches.
+Rulers may be made of materials like steel, plastic, or wood and of different lengths.
+But they all have standard measuring techniques inscribed onto them, centimetres, millimetres, and inches.

-A straightedge is a tool often used for more large scale industrial and mechanical projects.
-It is also used for checking the straightness of other surfaces and already drawn lines.
+A straightedge is used for more large-scale industrial and mechanical projects.
+It is also used to check other surfaces’ straightness and already drawn lines.

 Comparison Table